reTHINK-project/dev-hyperty/docs/_hyperties/Device-Manager-Hyperty.md

 ## API

-The Location Observer Hyperty provides an API to discover and observe multiple users publishing location info.
+The Device Observer Hyperty provides an API to discover and observe multiple users publishing location info.
 The App has to set one listener per observed user to receive events about location change.

 ### start